-Wen Liu, PhD, RN
+Wen Liu, PhD, RN, FGSA

-- Behavioral interventions, dyadic communication/interaction, environmental stimulation
+- Behavioral interventions, person-centered care, dyadic communication/interaction, environmental stimulation

 - Tool development and validation